drm/java-redis-collections/README.md

 ## Usage

-You will need a recent version (> 2.0.1) of https://github.com/drm/java-redis-client.
-Using that library you can
+You will only need a recent version (> 2.0.1) of https://github.com/drm/java-redis-client.

 Otherwise there are no dependencies, but java >= 8.